fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 ## What's keeping us down? <a name = "failures_of_top_down" />
 Large scale political and social structures can be worthwhile, in some cases crucial to protecting our rights.
 Those such as ACLU or Planned Parenthood that have organized on a well-scoped set of issues are important advocates for advancing the interests of all.

  but are not sufficient.
-Many are indispensible
+Many are indispensable

 They tend to be top-down and too big.
 They tend to operate at the state and/or national level and so cannot sufficiently represent their membership.
 They often operate with a large budget to support paid staff and buy media space, which means they must constantly appeal for donations.